Last Updated on

 While we were in Honduras we did not encounter one single safety issue, however due to the constant police presence (or in spite of it?) we never felt safe.
 Just two days after we had left the country, we read about an attack on a mini bus, just like the ones that we traveled in, in which all passengers were shot and killed.
-(See why it made us nervous: a picture of the van in this Spanish news article or read the article in English)

-We have always been huge supporters of travelling off the beaten path, and Honduras can certainly offer that to its international visitors.
+We have always been huge supporters of traveling off the beaten path, and Honduras can certainly offer that to its international visitors.
 In all the towns we visited in Honduras outside of Copan Ruinas, we were almost the only tourists – in towns like Santa Rosa, Gracias or Lake Yojoa.

 In our opinion, traveling in Honduras is not much more dangerous as in its neighboring countries (a similar attack on a mini bus took place around the same time in Guatemala City, a capital which experiences several such attacks each year).
 However, visitors flocking to other Central American countries also take that risk to discover once-in-a-lifetime places, experiences and cultures.
 The question with Honduras is, is there enough to visit and see as visitors to warrant safety risks.
 The ever present machine guns and gun culture made it feel much more unsafe.